H-ADJI/.dotfiles/README.md

 ## TODO

 - launcher script to automate everything
-  - a script to curl on a clean install machine
+  - a script to curl on a clean install machine with apt, git.